-There will always be a bedrock of information that aligns to the industry you work in, especially if governed by legislation and regulation.
+There’s always be a bedrock of information that aligns with your industry, especially if governed by legislation and regulation.

-But when it comes to thought leadership, opinion and educational pieces, how do you manage when your organsiation changes a position, or your customers needs change?
+But how do you manage when your organsiation changes a position, or your customers need change?

 Should You Delete Old Content?

-I don’t think there is anything wrong with retiring old content, be it a white paper, a slide deck or a blog post.
+I don’t think there is anything wrong with retiring old content.
 There will come a time where the relevance will decline.
 I don’t think this should be the first port of call, however.

 The greater value is in review and updating, and where possible, calling out what has changed (which I am currently doing with the old presentation on my SlideShare).
 Why?
 Because it demonstrates that you have evolved as your market or customer has.
 It shows you as in tune with the audience.
 It also demonstrates how the reader should be thinking about things as well.

 Just like a car, your content should have a regular tune-up.
 Not every week, but at the least every quarter.

 This ensures small things are still relevant, given the speed at which information moves.
 It also facilitates efficiency in the process of creation, because your baseline is already there.

 There will be a time when the content itself no longer makes sense, and promotion will naturally decline.
 If you can’t find the new value, then pull it down and revisit it if and when it makes sense.